Applicant Instructions: Virtual Interviews

 Note: The file size should be no more than 10MB and the supported file types are .jpeg, .jpg, .png and .gif

 5. Once the image has been selected it should now show in the box to the left.
+If you are currently in a meeting room, the background image will also update in your video preview, visible to all participants in the meeting.

 6. If you have uploaded an incorrect image or would no longer like that image to appear as a background, select the “Remove Image” button.
 The image should no longer show in the image box to the left.

 7. Once settings have updated, the “Save Settings” button will now be enabled, and you will now be able to join your meeting.
+Note that the selection of your virtual background settings will be saved on both your local device and user account, meaning that if you join a meeting using the same account but a different device, the updated settings will be reflected.

 Navigating the Thalamus Video Chat